Shark nets on the beaches of Perth and WA's southwest

 Localista Team

-There are eight shark nets (or technically, ‘shark barriers’) in WA, four installed in Perth and another four on the beaches of WA’s southwest.
+There are eight shark nets (or technically, ‘shark barriers’) in WA, four installed in Perth and another four on the beaches of WA’s southwest with one more due for installation in February 2025.
 They are a relatively new addition to beach life in WA, giving us peace of mind to enjoy an ocean swim without jump-starting at every underwater shadow.

 So what’s the difference between a ‘net’ and a ‘barrier’?
 Shark ‘barriers’ are made from rigid materials anchored to the seafloor and attached to surface floats, making them effective at keeping sharks out without impacting on smaller marine life.
 Shark ‘nets’ as used in other states are designed to trap sharks and are not used in WA.
 Enjoy your swim!